How to Make a Gift

 Co-Founder and Co-Director

 Our education program is endorsed by the American Diabetes Association.
-And last year our researchers received more awards than ever before from the National Institutes of Health and other major institutions.
+Our researchers receive more awards than ever before from the National Institutes of Health and other major institutions.

 Of course, every child, every adult, is different.
 And we treat them that way.
 It takes a real investment of time and energy to help a patient, and a patient’s whole family, to grasp what’s changed in their lives and to train them to do the very best job of managing diabetes.

-To learn more about how you can help support the Berrie Center's mission, contact Caroline Hastings at 212-304-6418 or firstname.lastname@example.org.
+To learn more about how you can help support the Berrie Center's mission, contact Melissa DeCesare at 212-305-3348 or firstname.lastname@example.org.

 Your gift supports care: your personal investment in personal outcomes